 You can also seek insights from suggested segments rather than creating custom segments.
 Currently these suggested segments are:

-To sum up, if you’re using Google Analytics to gather and analyze data about your website traffic, you should also be using segments.
+To sum up, if you’re using Google Analytics to gather and analyze data about your traffic sources to your website, you should also be using segments.
 Segments allow you to take a closer look at specific parts of your traffic and understand their behavior.
 There are three main ways to create segments: creating a custom segment, importing a pre-built segment, or using one of the GA built-in segments.

 While GA segments are extremely useful, managing all of your segments can be a challenge, especially if you’re handling multiple sites and clients.